XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/diagnosing-problems.md

               }
             }

-        If your server shows multiple `transitions` between the same states, that indicates that your server was unable to stay synced.
         If you do not have a `full` or `proposing` state, then your server has not yet synced to the network.
-Over a long period of time, it's likely your server may occasionally lose sync because internet connections fluctuate, so this is only a problem if the amount of time spent not in sync is a significant portion of your uptime.
+If your server shows multiple transitions between the same states (`transitions` is 2 or more), that indicates that your server lost sync with the network.
+It's a problem if you have many transitions in a short period of time; it's OK if you have a few transitions over a long period of time, because some fluctuations in internet connectivity are unavoidable.
+The amount of time in individual states (`duration_us`) compared with total uptime (`server_state_duration_us`) can also tell you how well your server is staying synced.
 After about 24 hours of uptime, if less than 99% of your server's total runtime is spent in the `full` or `proposing` states, you may want to investigate possible sources of instability.

     - For help debugging syncing issues, see [Server Doesn't Sync](server-doesnt-sync.html).